Enjoy the latest and greatest, Morrowind Rebirth 3.3! Patch notes can be found in the news post "[RELEASE] Morrowind Rebirth 3.3".

 In Morrowind there were a lot of empty flat areas and very little efficiency in use of space.
 With Rebirth I've tried to eliminate these issues, giving each area a unique look.
 There has also been an effort to eliminate all texture seams and floaters throughout the world.

 Balance tweaks and bugfixes

-Fixed a large number of floaters, reduced bleeders, corrected miss-aligned statics and script/text bugs.
-Also tweaked settings, spells, weapons, armor, misc items, merchants etc to make the game more balanced and enjoyable.
+Fixed a large number of floaters, reduced clipping meshes, corrected miss-aligned objects and fixed some script/text bugs.
+Also tweaked settings, spells, weapons, armor, misc items, merchants etc to make the game more balanced and thus more enjoyable.

 Bugs and other issues